-It is 2019, and if you aren’t regularly grabbing a Cannabidiol (CBD)-infused water before work, chewing a CBD gummy before bed, or even dropping some CBD tinctures into your afternoon coffee, you might be missing out.
+It is 2019, and if you are not regularly grabbing a cannabidiol (CBD)-infused water before work, chewing a CBD gummy before bed or even dropping some CBD tinctures into your afternoon coffee, you might be missing out.
 Even dogs are using CBD.
 But let’s get one thing out of the way first: CBD will not make you high.
-Although it is an extract of the cannabis plant, CBD does not contain Tetrahydrocannabinol (THC), which is the mind-altering ingredient found in marijuana.
+Although it is an extract of the cannabis plant, CBD does not contain tetrahydrocannabinol (THC), which is the mind-altering ingredient found in marijuana.

 Could a suppository be the answer to period pain?

 Unfortunately, the answer is murky — at best.

 “The benefits of CBD for women’s health are still controversial.
 There is a serious lack of trials [and] evidence-based data proving or disproving the benefits of CBD for women’s health disorders,” says Adeeti Gupta, M.D., founder of Walk In GYN Care.

 But what about the products — like The Good Patch for PMS, Whoopi & Maya’s Medical Cannabis Bath Soak for menstrual relief or Foria Vaginal Suppositories for period pain — circling the wellness world?
 Gupta says there are no trials proving CBD is helpful for PMS symptoms.
 And, while it may seem like the answer for natural pain relief, Gupta warns against it.
 “One can use it and it is being used off label now at various places but there is no clear evidence in medical studies thus far that it helps.
 Theoretically, CBD oil should help as a co-analgesic, meaning it can be used in addition to a regular pain medication to help.
 However, studies have shown that CBD and THC used in low doses improve the pain scale only by 0.5 ( on a scale of 1-10).
 So … there are theoretical benefits but no clear data to support the benefits yet.”